Thomascountz/ctf_writeups/writeups/picoctf/forensics/macrohard_weakedge.md

 # MacroHard WeakEdge

 > I've hidden a flag in this file.
 Can you find it?
-[Forensics is fun.pptm](https://mercury.picoctf.net/static/9a7436948cc502e9cacf5bc84d2cccb5/Forensics is fun.pptm)

 First things first, find out what kind of file you have using `file`.